How To Select Blooms For Heat, Hurricanes, And Humidity

 Almost the entire world’s supply of Caladiums is grown in a single town, Lake Placid, Florida. in 2022 the crop was badly damaged by Hurricane Ian.
 If the price and availability are an issue this spring, try again later.

 The species of Celosia, native to the Mediterranean or perhaps East Africa, are thought to be the origin of the Celosia we use as annual plants.
 (Other species serve as food crops.)
 Their value is in the striking shapes and colors, and they are particularly effective planted in groups.
-They may appear to be oddities, but the flame or feather-shaped varieties seen in the top right blend well with other plants.
+Celosia may appear to be oddities, but the flame or feather-shaped varieties seen in the top right blend well with other plants.

 The Celosia will bloom abundantly all season long.
 You will find extremely vivid flower colors as well as many foliage colors.
 Keep them in mind; they may be just what you need for a special spot.

 Coleus, a beautiful addition to an interesting and attractive garden, is a perfect example of how fashion invades every area of our lives.
 The detail-conscious Victorians loved ‘bedding plants.’
 They loved to plant to form the appearance of an oriental carpet outdoors on the lawn.
 The Coleus, with brilliant patterns within its leaves, was a hit to our 19th-century ancestors.
 Then as the labor-intensive practice of ‘bedding out’ lost favor, so did the Coleus.
 This made the plant move from fashion leaders to fashion outcasts as the century ended.
 But they are back today and with a vengeance.
+Try them out, you will find a full range of both color and patterns.

 Use the colors and patterns of Coleus anywhere you will appreciate them.
 Edge walkways fill hanging baskets and window boxes and beds and containers.
 Clip off the insignificant flower that Coleus produces; this will extend the life of the plant.
-You should enjoy them until the cold weather.
+You should be able to enjoy them until the cold weather.
 You can bring a few indoors for the winter.
 We expect to see them in our hot climate gardens for two or more years.

 Native to Southeast Asia and Maylasia, Coleus may have been grown as early as the 1700s in Europe.
 Plant most varieties in part sun (six hours or less) or dappled sun.
 Check the varieties, as some are bred to perform in full sun.